 California State Prisons

 The prison opened in 1990.
-The prison does provide inmate academic education, work and vocational training, counseling and specialized training for reintegration of prisoners back into society.
-The prison has been the subject of recurring claims of inadequate health care and medical services.
+It provides inmate academic education, work and vocational training, counseling and specialized training for reintegration of prisoners back into society.
+Thirty-one percent of the guards at Chowchilla are female.

-Chuckawalla Valley State Prison, also known as just Chuckhawalla, is located near Blythe, California.
-This is a solid four hour drive from Los Angeles, out along the I-10 and almost at the Arizona border with the Colorado River.
+Chuckawalla Valley State Prison, also known as just Chuckawalla, is located near Blythe, California.
+This is a solid four-hour drive from Los Angeles, out along the I-10 and almost at the Arizona border with the Colorado River.
+The prison itself is south of the I-10 highway.
 The city of San Bernardino is 170 miles west.
-Chuckawalla is located adjacent to Ironwood State Prison.

 Also known at simply “Soledad,” CTF is just off the 101 Freeway south of Monterrey.
 It is a solid five hours north of Los Angeles, heading up the 5 through Bakersfield and then heading west to Paso Robles, before joining up with the 101 to head north again.